jprochazka/adsb-exchange/README.md

-# ADS-B Exchange feed client
+# ADS-B Exchange Setup Scripts :airplane:

+# This repository is no longer updated, please visit: <https://github.com/ADSBexchange/feedclient>

 - These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
 - They will not disrupt any existing feed clients already present